 - Chevron B14 [FB-68-8] (Thomas Gelb): Bought new by Tom Tufts (Milwaukee, WI) and raced in Formula B in 1968, starting at Road America on 27 July 1968, at the Buckeye Sprints at Mid-Ohio two weeks later and then at Donnybrooke (Brainerd) on 22 September 1968.
 Identified from an invoice as chassis FB-68-8.
 Sold to Tom Gelb (Mequon, WI) for 1969, replacing an ancient Brabham BT2, and raced in Pro and CenDiv FB until crashed at Mosport Park in August 1969.
 The car was repaired and sold in 1970 but its subsequent history is unknown.
 However, it may well be the car raced by fellow Central Division racer Jim Trueman (Amlin, OH) late in 1970.

 - Brabham BT29 (Nick Craw): Nick Craw (Washington,DC) bought one of the first Brabham BT29s from local Brabham dealer Fred Opert, a car identified by Ted Walker of the Brabham Register as chassis BT29-5.
 Craw raced in SCCA events from August 1969 onwards, finishing second in the SEDiv FB championship by a single point, and in two Pro races.
 He continued with a BT29 in 1970 in Pro racing as part of Fred Opert Racing and to the best of his and Opert's recollection, used the same car.
 He bought a Brabham BT35 for 1971 but before this arrived in the US, he raced the BT29 once more, winning a National at Summit Point in April 1971.
 The car appeared in Fred Opert's stock list on 1 May, and on the reverse of one of this list, as sent by Opert's secretary Jeannie to Brabham historian Denis Lupton in 1971, a handwritten comment gives Craw's car as "BT29-5".
 A column by Craw in June 1972 said the car was sold to Jiro Yoneyama, a Japanese driver who raced a Brabham BT29 in US Formula B as part of Fred Opert's team.
 His car was white and ran as #76.
 The Road America entry list noted it was using a Hart engine.
 He was not seen after Road America in August 1971, and the BT29 was then sold to Gary Gove (Tacoma, WA) who raced it in SCCA Regional and ICSCC events in 1971 and 1972, It was reportedly crashed in 1972 and its later history is presently unresolved.

 - Chevron (Warren Flickinger): Warren A. Flickinger II (Golden, CO) raced a Chevron in Formula B in 1969.
 The car was usually entered as #5, was described as yellow/coral and had Vegantune and later HRE engines.
 The identity of the car remains a mystery but it is most likely to have been an ex-F3 B9 as all the B14s and B15s can be identified at this point and the B7 appears to have run in FC during the time, not FB.
 He raced this car until a Regional race at Texas International Speedway in July 1970 when he "flipped his car a number of times".
 He then acquired a Winkelmann WDB2.
 Flickinger, later of Denver, CO, went on to race a Chevron B18 in FB in 1971 and then a F5000 Lola T300 for two seasons.
 Nothing more is known of his 1969/70 Chevron and it is quite possible that it was destroyed in the accident.

 - Chevron B15b [FB-69-6?]
-(Steve Brownstein): Steven Brownstein (Hewlett, NY) had a blue Chevron B15B for 1969, the colour and late arrival suggesting that it was chassis 15B.69.6, a car originally intended for Steve Matchett.
-He raced in the Pro series but also took 25 pts in NEDiv FB racing.
+(Steve Brownstein): Steven Brownstein (Hewlett, NY) had a blue Chevron B15B for Formula B in 1969.
+He raced in the Pro series but also took 25 pts in Northeast Division FB racing.
 Brownstein retained the car for 1970, but blew his engine at Brainerd in August and was not seen again.
 Steve Brownstein cannot remember who he sold his Chevron to, but doubts that it went back to Opert.
 Subsequent history unknown.

 - Brabham BT21C (Gerald Crow): Gerald Crow (Denver, CO) appeared in the 1969 US FB season in a Brabham, identified by the Brainerd entry list as a BT21C-Ford.
 The car was described at Seattle in July as green/yellow.
 Fred Opert Racing mentioned his debut in this car at Wentzville (Mid-America Raceway) at the end of March 1969 and said that it was a BT21C with Vegantune engine.
 Nothing more known.